NHSDigital/booking-and-referral-fhir-api/README.md

 ![Build](https://github.com/NHSDigital/booking-and-referral/workflows/Build/badge.svg?branch=master)

+The bookings and service requests API is defining a standard API for booking of appointments and management of service requests (referrals) between organisations

 This is a RESTful HL7® FHIR® API specification for the *Template API*.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.